paulfioravanti/paulfioravanti.github.io/_posts/2021-05-09-coding-test-review-sentia.md

 Since the requirements around this application focus on it being a Ruby on Rails application, I decided to go as "vanilla" as possible with Rails.

-This meant no explicit addition by me of any custom [Javascript][], or any front-end frameworks that use it, to help out with things like filtering or sorting information.
+This meant no explicit addition by me of any custom [JavaScript][], or any front-end frameworks that use it, to help out with things like filtering or sorting information.